^

 April 23, 2022

-Automated Waerehouse or Warehouse Automation, in a nutshell, is the automation of the movement of inventory from the point where it is received into the warehouse to the point where the inventory is shipped out.
+Automated Warehouse is same as warehouse automation, in a nutshell, it is the automation of the movement of inventory from the point where it is received into the warehouse to the point where the inventory is shipped out.
 Every step of the process is directed to reduce human intervention and maximize efficiency.
 When a business chooses to automate its warehouse, they gain control and visibility of the warehouse operations.

 As a result, many companies and warehouse owners looking to improve their efficiency and optimize productivity are turning towards Automated Warehouse to achieve their business needs.
-As of 2018, research showed that more than 40% of warehouses moved towards technology and automation.
+As of 2023, research showed that more than 40% of warehouses mainly in United States moved towards technology and automation.

 Before we go further, it is critical to understand that automation, as widely believed, does not always mean robotic or mechanical automation.
 In so many scenarios, automation simply refers to implementing software tools and services to eliminate the manual execution of tasks that take up the time and energy of the warehouse staff.